 This is a Crow’s eye view of the posts that caught my attention this week.
 Typically, they’ll be posts that celebrate some aspect of anime, like strong characters, moments of beauty, or amazing worlds.

 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments so I can add it to the list!

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime blogosphere.
 I hope this article helps you find some of them!

 This week, I reviewed the sites in alphabetical order (A to Z).

-If you've been following my Best in Show series for Fruits Basket (like this one for episode 4), you've probably gotten the (correct!) impression that I like the series.
+If you’ve been following my Best in Show series for Fruits Basket (like this one for episode 4), you’ve probably gotten the (correct!) impression that I like the series.
 Quite a lot.
-And when I like something, it's amazing to watch what my brain does to anything negative about the show: it finds creative ways to explain away the badness or it ignore the badness completely!
-Honestly, that's not healthy.
+And when I like something, it’s amazing to watch what my brain does to anything negative about the show: it finds creative ways to explain away the badness or it ignore the badness completely!
+Honestly, that’s not healthy.
 It can leave me appearing to advocate for something that might not be the right thing to advocate for!
-This post by Xenodude from Xenodude's Scribbles raises an issue that I'm still grappling with now, and it has to do with Kagura and her unorthodox (problematic?) ways of showing affection.
-This article has me doing some reflection -- and I'd love to know what you think!
+This post by Xenodude from Xenodude’s Scribbles raises an issue that I’m still grappling with, and it has to do with Kagura and her unorthodox (problematic?) ways of showing affection.
+This article has me doing some reflection — and I’d love to know what you think!